paulinepar/holbertonschool-validation/module3_task3/DEPLOY.md

-# Deployment Document
+# Q&A

-- What is in the archive and how to unarchive it?
+## What is in the archive and how to unarchive it?

-- It is a compressed file that is the awesome-api binary and is 'dist directory'.
+- The directory compiled and the api server
+- to unzip it you have to `unzip awesome-website.zip`

-- What are the commands to start and stop the application?
+## What are the commands to start and stop the application?

-  - Use Hugo server, sintax type hugo server
+- Use the make run command or `./awesome-api > ./awesome-api.log 2>&1 &`

-- How to customize where the application logs are written?
+## How to customize where the application logs are written?

-- awesome-api.log
+- None

-- How to “quickly” verify that the application is running (healthcheck)?
+## How to “quickly” verify that the application is running (healthcheck)?

-- Use the curl localhost:9999
+- Do `curl localhost:9999/health`

+## Version / tag